KendrickOrg/kendrick/CONTRIBUTING.md

 ![pull feature in your own](img/github_cp.png)

 To compare you can define sources (1) and target (2) for the update.
-Once it's done, you can use the pull request mechanism (3) to merge the original cormas code to your own.
+Once it's done, you can use the pull request mechanism (3) to merge the original Kendrick code to your own.

 ![pull feature in your own with PR](img/github_pr_fork.png)

-The last step in this process, you'll just have to go back to your cormas Pharo a pull into your cormas image in the VM.
+The last step in this process, you'll just have to go back to your Kendrick Pharo a pull into your Kendrick image in the VM.

 ### Sync your fork with the Kendrick main repository